exceptionless/Website/content/docs/clients/dotnet/upgrading.md

 ## Upgrading from Exceptionless 3.x

 - The `Exceptionless.Portable` package and `Exceptionless.Extras` assembly was merged into the `Exceptionless` package.
-- The `ExceptionlessClient.Default.Register()` method has been removed as the functionality was merged into `ExceptionlessClient.Default.Startup()` method.

 ## Upgrading from Exceptionless 2.x